Rakhmanali/SimpleWSA/README.md

       {"clientmanager_findclientbyemailbusiness":{"returnValue":576887}}
    ```

-### 3. How to call the PostgreSql function returning the data in the out parameters
+### 3. How to call the PostgreSQL function returning the data in the out parameters

 ```csharp
       ...